 - Selected applicants must successfully complete the ETS Operator Training Program (15 days).

-- Selected applicants must obtain a Class 4 Alberta Motor Vehicle Operator's licence and Alberta Air Brakes Certification at their own expense.
-An Alberta Class 4 operator’s Licence and Alberta Air Brakes Certification must be in possession prior to training.
+- Selected applicants must successfully obtain an Alberta Motor Vehicle Operator's Class 4 written Knowledge Test and Alberta Air Brakes Certification at their own expense prior to training.

 - Selected applicants must successfully complete the Community Service Operator Training Program (20 days).